 This is an area of controversy.
 However, by-products have a much worse reputation than they deserve.
 By-products are normal parts of a carnivore’s diet and consist of some very nutritious organ meats such as liver, spleen and kidney.
 On the other hand, by-products can also include feet and feathers which are of very low biological value.
 The problem is that it is impossible for the consumer to determine the quality of by-products contained in any food and the quality can vary with each company and batch of food.

-That said, I would much rather see a cat eat an all-by-product canned food than any dry food.
+That said, I strongly feel that the ‘anti-by-product’ movement has been taken to an extreme and I would much rather see a cat eat an all-by-product canned food than any dry food.

 The whole issue of by-products or no by-products is a personal one.
 We also have to pick our battles with our cats.
 For instance, many cats love Friskies, 9-Lives, and Fancy Feast varieties that contain by-products and we all know how picky cats can be and how important it is for them to eat – especially when they are ill or are diabetic and must eat on schedule.

-On a personal note, my parents’ cat ate only Friskies canned food since he was rescued from the euthanasia list at our local shelter when he was 5 months old up until he was 18 years old.
-Tyke is now 19 years of age and has kidney disease so he is on a homemade diet but he is in great shape and still runs up and down the hallway like a kitten.
+On a personal note, my parents’ cat ate only Friskies canned food (Classic Pates – no gravy foods due to the higher carbohydrates) since he was rescued from the euthanasia list at our local shelter when he was 5 months old up until he was 18 years old.
+Tyke is now 19.5 years of age and has kidney disease so he is on a homemade diet but he is in great shape and still runs up and down the hallway like a kitten.

 On a favorable note, at least by-products:

 - are not hyperallergenic if coming from an animal the cat is not allergic to,

 - do not contribute a carbohydrate load to the food, and